-In addition to being such a fascinating destination, it also has a wealth of attractions to suit all tastes, and entrance fees for nearly all tourist attractions in Marrakech are ridiculously inexpensive.
+In addition to being such a fascinating destination, it is also home to many of the very best Morocco tourist attractions, and entrance fees for nearly all tourist attractions in Marrakech are ridiculously inexpensive.
 A visit to Dar Si Said for example, will only cost you Dh10 for adults and Dh3 for children.
 That’s about $2.70 for adults and less than $1.00 for children.

 Dar Si Said is open daily, apart from Tuesdays, from 09h00 to 16h45.
 We recommend setting aside about two hours for a visit to this wonderful museum.
 Visitors can make their own way there, or alternatively, they can book a tour through most good hotels.

-If you book one of our Morocco tour packages, or one of our classic Egypt and Morocco tours, we recommend that you study the itinerary of your preferred tour in order to ascertain whether or not it includes a visit to Dar Si Said.
+If you book one of our classic Egypt and Morocco tours, we recommend that you study the itinerary of your preferred tour in order to ascertain whether or not it includes a visit to Dar Si Said.